 The best source of Iodine is by eating seaweed daily and seafood regularly.
 Foods grown in iodine rich soils contain Iodine.
 Unfortunately, New Zealand soils lack this micronutrient.

-Iodine Auckland & Weight
+Iodine Melbourne & Weight

 If you are overweight or obese, you are probably Iodine deficient.
 Low thyroid function is associated with weight gain.
 Having excessive toxic halogens stored in your fat cells block the release of fat (see section below on Halides).
 This prevents your body from losing weight.
 Do you find you can never get below a certain desired weight?
 People with low Iodine levels plus an accumulation of halides find it hard to lose weight.